CarlosViniMSouza/Odin-Project-Foundations/markdown/lesson04-Block-and-Inline.md

 ### The middle ground `inline-block`

-`Inline-block` elements behave like inline elements, but with block-style padding and margin.
+`inline-block` elements behave like inline elements, but with block-style padding and margin.

 `display: inline-block` is a useful tool to know about, but in practice, you’ll probably end up reaching for flexbox more often if you’re trying to line up a bunch of boxes.